-A given common block name may occur more than once in a COMMON statement or in a program unit.
-The processor will string together in a given common block all entities so assigned in the order of their appearance (10.1.2).
-The first element of an array will follow the immediately preceding entity, if one exists, and the last element of an array will immediately precede the next entity, if one exists.
+More than one COMMON statement may appear in a program unit.
+The processor will string together in common all entities so assigned in the order of their appearance.
+The first element of an array will follow the immediately preceding entity, if one exists, and the last element of an array will immediately precede the next entity if one exists.

-The size of a common block in a program unit is the sum of the storage required for the elements introduced through COMMON and EQUIVALENCE statements.
-The sizes of labeled common blocks with the same label in the program units that comprise an executable program must be the same.
-The sizes of blank common in the various program units that are to be executed together need not be the same.
+The size of common in a program unit is the sum of the storage required for the elements introduced through COMMON and EQUIVALENCE statements.
+The size of common in the various program units that are to be executed together need not be the same.
 Size is measured in terms of storage units (7.2.1.3.1).

 7.2.1.3.1 Correspondence of Common Blocks.
-If all of the program units of an executable program that contain any definition of a common block of a particular name define that block such that:

-(1) There is identity in type for all entities defined in the corresponding position from the beginning of that block.
+If all of the program units of an executable program that contain any definition of common define common such that there is identity in type for all entities defined in the corresponding position from the beginning of common; then the values in the corresponding positions are the same quantity in the executable program.